 3. Wat Arun

 The Temple Of Dawn is one of Bangkok’s most recognizable structures.
-Situated across the river from Wat Pho and the Grand Palace, it towers above pretty much everything on that side.
-A quick ferry ride will take you there, and although it was under heavy construction during my time in Bangkok, you can tell that it is truly magnificent.
+Situated across the river from Wat Pho and the Grand Palace, it towers above pretty much everything on that side of the city.
+A quick and cheap ferry ride will take you across the river to the vast grounds of Wat Arun.
+Despite being under heavy construction during my visits to Bangkok, it is still an awe-inspiring structure.
+It is easy to tell that War Arun is truly magnificent.
 Climbing to the top will provide a view of Bangkok unlike anywhere else in the city.

 4. See A Floating Market

 Okay, let’s take a break from the temples for a bit.
 Bangkok is also famous for its floating markets.
-These are basically markets that are on boats, and it is crazy.
+These are basically markets that are on boats, and it is a crazy cultural experience.
 It gives a glimpse into the quirky things that make Bangkok a city that simultaneously makes people shake their heads in confusion while gaping in awe at its unique character.
+Bangkok can feel like a modern metropolis at times, and then when you visit places like this, it reminds you just how much culture, history, and tradition still takes place in this South East Asian capital.

 5. Eat Street Food Until You Go Into A Coma